bakayolo/proxless/deploy/kubernetes/helm/README.md

 # Proxless

-[proxless](https://github.com/bappr/kube-proxless) is an opensource proxy that use services annotation to scale up and down your deployments when they are not used.
+[proxless](https://github.com/bappr/kube-proxless) is an opensource proxy that use services annotations to scale up and down your deployments when they are not used.

 To use it, add the `proxless/domains` and the `proxless/deployment` annotation to your Service resources.